vsoderholm/core-keeper-swedish-translation/README.md

 Option 2: Use github.dev - [https://github.dev/vsoderholm/core-keeper-swedish-translation/blob/main/Localization_swedish.tsv]

 ### other resources
-just google "edit CSV online" or "edit excel online" or something.
+just google "edit CSV online" or "edit excel online" or something, and use the raw link to [Localization_swedish.csv].